 Dieback is caused by an introduced soil and water borne pathogen known as Phytophthora cinnamomi which infects the roots of plants causing roots and foliage to die off.
 This often leads to the eventual death of the infected plant.
 Many local native plants are susceptible to dieback and its spread can have devastating effects on the ecology of remnant bushland areas.
 Death of susceptible species in large numbers can encourage weed infestation and impact on fauna habitat and feeding sources.
 Areas identified as containing dieback cannot be cured once infested, however appropriate management can minimise the spread of the disease (Dieback Working Group, 2005).
-Jandakot Airport is adjacent to two other conservation bushland areas, Ken Hurst Park and the Jandakot Regional Park.
+Jandakot Airport is adjacent to two other conservation bushland areas, Ken Hurst Park and the Jandakot Regional Park Acourt Road Reserve.
 Whilst these neighbouring properties are also affected by dieback, it is important that the spread of dieback is minimised.

-Five dieback infestations have been identified and mapped at Jandakot Airport, and these are mostly associated with dampland areas (see Figures 1 and 3).
+Four P. cinnamomi dieback infestations comprising a total of 22.7 ha have been identified and mapped at Jandakot Airport (Glevan Consulting, 2018), and these are mostly associated with Melaleuca preissiana/dampland areas (see Figures 1, 2 and 3).
 Jandakot Airport contains regionally significant bushland, which includes at least one declared rare flora species (Caladenia huegelii), and provides habitat for one rare fauna species (Carnaby's Black-Cockatoo) and other priority species (Western Brush Wallaby and Quenda).
 JAH is committed to protecting these areas by implementing the actions described in this Dieback Management Plan.